Via ferrata: Via delle Bocchette: the classic via ferrata

 In the 1930s, the Società degli Alpinisti Tridentini (SAT) together with the CAI began working on shortening and improving access to the climbing routes in the Brenta Dolomites, by installing artificial aids and protection.
-Natural lines and routes in the rock were linked up and a system of routes began to be developed, work continuing after the second world war.
+Natural lines and routes in the rock were linked up and a system of routes began to be developed, work continuing after the Second World War.
 The Via delle Bocchette was discovered by mountain walkers and gradually gained a classic reputation in its own right, a reputation which it still retains.
 In developing the Via delle Bocchette, a certain ethic was followed – climbing aids were kept to a minimum, and the routes deliberately do not access any summits, an approach which is sometimes but not always followed by modern via ferratas.
 The Via delle Bocchette helped establish the idea of doing via ferratas in their own right, rather than as access to summits or to climbs.

-Recent developments
+21st century

-In the 1970s and 80s development remained focused on traditional areas (the Dolomites and Northern Limestone Alps).
-Routes were mostly developed by the climbing community often with active involvement of one of the relevant Alpine Clubs (although there was occasional controversy and opposition to some added routes).
-In the 1990s and 2000s, development became more commercial and involved more organisations: via ferratas began to be seen as a useful way to encourage tourism and increase the range of activities available to visitors, and so routes were developed by local communities, outdoor activity centres, cable car companies, mountain refuges and others, as well as continuing involvement by the Alpine clubs.
+In the 1970s and 80s development remained focused on traditional areas (the Dolomites and the Northern Limestone Alps).
+Routes were mostly developed by the climbing community often with the active involvement of one of the relevant Alpine Clubs (although there was occasional controversy and opposition to some added routes).
+In the 1990s and 2000s, development became more commercial and involved more organizations: via ferratas began to be seen as a useful way to encourage tourism and increase the range of activities available to visitors, and so routes were developed by local communities, outdoor activity centres, cable car companies, mountain refuges and others, as well as continuing involvement by the Alpine clubs.
 Development of via ferratas has spread out of its original areas to the rest of the Alps and beyond.
 The first via ferrata in France was constructed in 1988 (Via Ferrata de la Grande Falaise, Freissinières, Grading C/D) While high mountain via ferratas have continued to be developed, the modern era has seen the rise of more "sporting" routes, sometimes closer to the valley and often more challenging in nature, with severely steep sections and requiring high strength.
 Routes have been built in dramatic locations, alongside waterfalls or in canyons.
 Other routes include features such as wire bridges and even zip wires, designed to increase their appeal to visitors.
-Climbing via ferratas has come to be recognised as a valid mountain activity in own right, with its own guidebooks, equipment, grading system and enthusiasts, with an increasing number of locations now available to undertake via ferrata climbs.
+Climbing via ferratas came to be recognised as a valid mountain activity in own right, with its own guidebooks, equipment, grading system and enthusiasts, with an increasing number of locations becoming available to undertake via ferrata climbs.